horker/oxyplotcli2/docs/md/New-OxyHeatMapSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.HeatMapSeries object that represents a heat map.
+Returns an object that represents a heat map.